elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     This option assumes you are comfortable with GitHub, Quarto, and deploying via gh-pages.

     Steps:

     - Create a repository on GitHub and start a new Quarto project.
+You can use the Liascript template from the previous option as inspiration.
     - Configure gh-pages to display your site.
 Official Quarto documentation: [https://quarto.org/docs/websites/](https://quarto.org/docs/websites/)